Cyriaque Lamar

 Xoz changed the topic.

-His tentacles spun, in creepy orbits.
+His tentacles spun, in weird orbits.

 “Guess how many I got?”